toludaree/dezoomcamp-project/PROCESS.md

 - `terrafrom plan` - an overview of what will hapen
 - `terraform apply` - this would perform the tasks
 > If you're in a new session, export he google application credentials again

+## Ingest data into GCS
+- The goal is to ingest data into the GCS bucket using Airflow
+- Airflow tasks
+    - Download the dataset
+    - Transfer it to GCS
+    - Delete the dataset

+###  Basic Steps
+- Set up Airflow (the light version)
+- Create the DAGS
+- Run the DAGS

+### Verbose Steps